 Socrates agrees to join the group at the house of Polemarchus' father, Cephalus, where the remainder of the Republic takes place.
 Of course, it turns out that no one actually goes back to watch the festival during the dialogue.31 Even so, Socrates offers his companions-and Adeimantus in particular-an alternative set of images with the city/soul analogy.
-Other scholars have noted the theme of "spectacle" (theōria) at the start of the Republic and its connection with the epistemological and metaphysical questions that Plato examines in the middle books of the work.32 Less well noticed, as far as I can tell, is the connection between this theme and the reorientation of vision that Socrates seeks to effect in his interlocutors with the city/soul analogy.
-In moving from the festival at the beginning of Book 1 to a picture of the ideal city in Book 2, Socrates and his interlocutors move from one kind of spectacle to another.

-exercise they have been going through in search of the nature of justice bears a close relation to the sort of education he prescribes for the philosophical rulers of the just city" (63; quoting 402c1-2).
+Other scholars have noted the theme of "spectacle" (theōria) at the start of the Republic and its connection with the epistemological and metaphysical questions that Plato examines in the middle books of the exercise they have been going through in search of the nature of justice bears a close relation to the sort of education he prescribes for the philosophical rulers of the just city" (63; quoting 402c1-2).